ZawadzkiB/app_api_tests/readme.md

 is an ApplicationRunner method it is running when application starts.

 Inside we are using our `orderRepository`.
-In orderRepository we don't have any methods but CrudRepository have some you can check that and we are using one of them `.save()` this method updates or insert new object into db.
+In orderRepository we don't have any methods but CrudRepository have some, you can check that and we are using one of them `.save()` this method updates or insert new object into db.

 Run program and check if Orders table is not empty.